The City (Vangelis album)

 The City is a 1990 album by the Greek artist Vangelis.
-Reportedly, it was produced entirely in a Rome hotel room, where Vangelis was staying to witness the filming of the Roman Polanski film Bitter Moon.
+Reportedly, it was produced entirely in a Rome hotel room, where Vangelis was staying to witness the filming of the Roman Polanski film Bitter Moon (for which he'd been commissioned to write the soundtrack).
 It can be seen as a concept album, citing concepts from urban life and alluding to the big city atmosphere.
 The album peaked at #3 on the Billboard New Age Albums chart.